Chapter 9: A Manly Discussion

 There, standing in front of them, was a terrifyingly beautiful woman.
 She was tall and slender, and much to the boys enjoyment, scantily dressed in brown leather.

 "Cor blimey!"
 Exclaimed Ron, "it’s a Forest Nymph!’

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CarlScottWrite a Review